phpmike/MvBlogBundle/README.markdown

 INSTALLATION with COMPOSER
 --------------------------

-You need have installed Symfony2 with Composer or have a composer.json file
+You need have installed Symfony2 2.2 with Composer or have a composer.json file

 ###1)  Add to composer.json in the root `require` key

-    "mv/mv-blog-bundle": "1.0.*",
+    "mv/mv-blog-bundle": "dev-master",
     "Trsteel/ckeditor-bundle": "master@dev",
     "helios-ag/fm-elfinder-bundle": "dev-master",
     "helios-ag/fm-elfinder": "2.x-dev"

-The second & third requirement here because only dev version available for Symfony 2.1 and composer won't install with alpha minimal stability
+The second & third requirement here because only dev version available for Symfony 2.2 and composer won't install with alpha minimal stability

 you need also have the root key: